-The practice of substituting YHWH for “LORD” was begun by the Jews hundreds of years before Christ.
-The Jews did not want to pronounce or mispronounce the name of YHWH out of reverence, and also lest they violated the commandment that says, "You shall not take the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes His name in vain," (Exodus 20:7).
+Bibles us "Lord" instead of YHWH or Jehovah because of the practice begun by the Jews hundreds of years before Christ.
+The Jews did not want to pronounce or mispronounce the name of YHWH out of reverence.
+They did not want to risk violating the commandment that says, "You shall not take the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes His name in vain," (Exodus 20:7).

 So, the Jews began substituting God's name (in Hebrew, "Lord") which is now Adonai.
 This practice is followed today in English translations of the Bible to show reverence for the Holy Name.
 Finally, since the early Hebrew text did not contain vowels but only consonants, it is not known exactly how to pronounce God's name.
 So, LORD is substituted for YHWH.